 DE courses are available for any eligible high school student in accordance with state and college policies.
 Students may enroll full-time or part-time in credit-bearing college-level courses approved by the State Board of Education.
-Courses may be taken before, during or after regular school hours, on the main college campus, on-line, at Ivester Early College (IEC) campus or Lanier College and Career Academy (LCCA).
+Courses may be taken before, during or after regular school hours, on the main college campus, online, at Ivester Early College (IEC) campus or Lanier College and Career Academy (LCCA).
 Transportation for DE is provided only to the IEC and LCCA campuses.
-A student who wishes to drop or withdraw from DE course(s) must gain prior permission from his/her school counselor since the loss of course credit may impact the student's ability to graduate on time and continue in DE.
+A student who wishes to drop or withdraw from DE course(s) must gain prior permission from his/her school counselor since the loss of course credit may impact the student's ability to graduate on time, participate in athletics, and/or the use of financial aid to continue in DE.
 If approval is given to drop or withdraw from DE course(s), a student must add high school classes as needed to complete a full course load.

-Students taking DE courses are allowed one period off per college course to allow sufficient time for travel to or from the college, however, students must adhere to a full class load each semester.
+Students taking DE courses are allowed to take up to one period off per college course to allow sufficient time for travel to or from the college; however, students must adhere to a full class load each semester.
 Eligible Students are allowed a maximum of 30 hours of funding through GSFC provided courses are on the GSFC approved list.
 After the maximum of 30 hours are reached, students are required to self-pay or utilize state funds within the technical college.
-Students may be required to pay fees depending on the course.
+Students may be required to pay fees (such as lab fees) depending on the course.
 Additional quality points are awarded to the Hall County weighted GPA for Dual Enrollment courses.
-For more information, please see "Grades and Quality Points" section of this agenda.
+Further, all Core Academic classes as well as all 2000 level and above DE classes are on the 5.0 high school grading system.
+All other DE courses are on the Honors 4.5 scale on the high school grading system.
+For more information, please see the "Grades and Quality Points" section of this agenda.